 What should we make of this?
 Is the history of the Royal Society one of a few great scientists and a load of quacks?
 Of course not.
 What this short episode highlights is the value of diversity in science.
 Whether or not psychoanalysis is a science is really immaterial (akin to the question of whether or not jazz is serious music, as my tutor once said).

 The success of the Royal Society lies in the fact that, within the leather-clad Charter Book are close to 8000 signatures.
 And each of those 8000 signatories most likely believed different things.
 To take one example, Sir Harold Jeffreys FRS (a man instrumental in Freud’s election to the Royal Society) believed that numbers held an assortment of unconscious meanings: for instance, that “large numbers… are associated with ambivalent attitudes to the mother”.
 Make of that what you will, but this didn’t stop him producing more traditional meteorological and geological work at the Met Office.
 Even Newton had some pretty wacky ideas, ranging from hidden meanings in the Bible to the secrets of alchemy.
 What we should draw from this is that all ideas, even the seemingly embarrassing ones, can potentially contribute to the Society’s aim of “expanding the frontiers of knowledge”.

 So, whether you think psychoanalysis is a science or not, join me in wishing Sigmund Freud a Happy Birthday, and let’s celebrate the diversity of thought that science is capable of producing.

-James Poskett is a freelance science writer specialising in the history of science and medicine.
-Previously, he studied at the Department of History and Philosophy of Science at the University of Cambridge.
+James Poskett is a recent graduate of the Department of History and Philosophy of Science at the University of Cambridge.
 There he completed his dissertation on the philosophy of scientific method entitled “Against Method, or For Pluralism”.